 Francisco Rebolo Gonsales (1902-1980) is an exceptional case of a player-painter that the history of modernism bequeathed to us.
 Rebolo worked as an apprentice home decorator in downtown São Paulo.
-The son of Spanish immigrants, from poor origins, he had been a semi-professional soccer player since 1917, starting his career in the Associação Atlética São Bento team.
+The son of Spanish immigrants, from poor origins, he had been a semi-professional football player since 1917, starting his career in the Associação Atlética São Bento team.

 In 1922, he played for Corinthians.
 Despite his short stature, he had tremendous speed and speed, and he was quick to dribble opponents.
 He cultivated great empathy for the Parque São Jorge club and, given his skill not only with his feet, but also with his hands, he was responsible for the design of their badge in the 1930s, stamped on the team's uniform.

 The Corinthians symbol, created by Rebolo, is still officially recognized by the club's history.
 After 5 years at the club, he also played for Ypiranga, the team he played for from 1927 until the end of his career, in 1934.
 From that period onwards, he devoted himself more intensively to the visual arts and, in particular, to landscape painting.
 He belonged to the Santa Helena group, formed by artists – such as Alfredo Volpi – who maintained studios in the building of the same name in downtown São Paulo, next to Praça da Sé, and was called by Mário de Andrade a “proletarian artist”.